On the Approximation of Unbounded Convex Sets by Polyhedra: An Algorithm for the Polyhedral Approximation of Unbounded Spectrahedra

 and

-where $w$ is the same as in \eqref{AEBRC} and the $x_r^*$ are the optimal solutions from \eqref{AESH}.
+where $w$ is the same as in \eqref{AEBRC}.
+How the above halfspace can be computed will be discussed in Variant \ref{VAEDA} below.
 A cutting scheme is then applied to compute an outer $\varepsilon$-approximation $\ols{P}$ of $\ols{C}$.
 Finally, an $\ed$-approximation of $C$ is obtained as

 We describe the aforementioned cutting scheme due to \cite{Kam92} that is used in the computation of an $\ed$-approximation for the special case of spectrahedral sets in Algorithm \ref{ACS}.

 The vectors $e$ and $e_i$, $i=1,\dots,n$, in line 1 denote the vector in $\R^n$ with components all equal to one and the $i$-th unit vector, respectively.
 Since $C$ is compact, it holds that $\interior \polar{(\recc{C})} = \R^n$.
 Therefore, Proposition \ref{PP1} implies that optimal solutions $x_w^*$ in line 1 always exist.
 Note, that $\kappa$ in line 12 is an upper bound on the Hausdorff distance between $P$ and $C$ due to the following observation.
 The Hausdorff distance between $P$ and $C$ is attained in a vertex of $P$, because $C \subseteq P$.
 Since the part $x_v^*$ of an optimal solution of \eqref{P2} is an element of the boundary of $C$, we conclude $\inf_{x \in C} \norm{x-v} \leq \norm{x_v^*-v} = t_v^*\norm{c-v}$ for every $v \in \vertices P$.
 Hence, the algorithm terminates with $\haus{P}{C} \leq t_{\bar{v}}^*\norm{c-\bar{v}} \leq \varepsilon$.
 For the special class of spectrahedral sets the cutting scheme algorithm terminates after finitely many steps.
 This is proved in \cite[Theorem 4.38]{Cir19}.